boniondev/godot-misadventures/README.md

 I didn't exactly learn that much regarding making games by working on this, but I did come up with a somewhat overcomplicated logging system out of necessity, as I found Godot logging was very vague.
 It lies inside FCabinet.gd.

 > [!TIP]
 > By downloading the 2playershumptest folder, you should be able to import it as a Godot project and run it out of the box without issues.
+Connecting to yourself should work fine.
+> [!WARNING]
+> Running the project creates a *lot* of of logs inside Appdata/Roaming/Godot/app_userdata/2playershumptest.